Research catalogue

 A connected body of work on AI, agency, proof, and institutional design.

-Working papers published open access on Zenodo and SSRN.
-Where multiple versions exist, the latest is listed.
+Where multiple versions exist, the latest or most useful public version is listed.

 Foundational Frameworks